maplibre/martin/README.md

 ## Environment Variables

-You can also configure Martin using environment variables
+You can also configure martin using environment variables

 | Environment variable | Example                          | Description                   |
 |----------------------|----------------------------------|-------------------------------|